 "C.S.A. is a program of mutual commitment between a farm and a community of supporters.
 It links people directly with their source of food, providing them with the most fresh, sustainably produced food; it gives farmers a source of income at their time of highest expense (early spring).
 Shareholders purchase a share in the season's harvest and receive a weekly package of food."

 When I studied nutrition I dreamed about being able to purchase a box of beautiful, fresh organic food to be delivered to my door, but the price was always too costly in Vancouver, and I was a student.
-(I didn't have much juggling room... and by 'not much' I meant zero juggling room.)
+(I didn't have much juggling room... and by 'not much' I mean zero juggling room.)

-Flash forward life and we received our first box from LocalMotive, a company run by a farmer based out of Okanagan Falls who has a snazzy team of awesome organic providers that fill the boxes he delivers to his clients once a week.
+Flash forward life and I received my first box from LocalMotive, a company run by a farmer based out of Okanagan Falls who has a snazzy team of awesome organic providers that fill the boxes he delivers to his clients once a week.

-Right to your HOUSE.
-Cool, eh?
+Right to your DOOR STEP.
 And its REALLY easy to become a client!
 You just sign up on their website...
-Early August and I received zucchinis', red peppers, greens, tomatoes, beans, potatoes, squash, apples, peaches and I added some bread into my order from True Grain Bread in Summerland.
+Early August I received zucchinis', red peppers, greens, tomatoes, beans, potatoes, squash, apples, peaches and I added some bread into my order from True Grain Bread in Summerland.
 I ordered a baguette, hoping it would be a beautiful memory of my time in Paris.
 I reveled at the vegetables for awhile, and then cracked the baguette.
 It was crisp and crunchy on the outside and perfectly chewy, bubbly and soft in the middle!
+(Oh yes.
+It was just like European baking, and I was in heaven.)

 When I returned to reality (about 10 minutes later) I got in my car and drove to True Grain in Summerland to introduce myself and thank them.